cpfair/pebble-recorder/README.md

 ===============
 A tool for making Pebble screen recordings.
 Built for OS X, though with some tweaks it'll work on *nix.

+## Note

+This __does not__ currently support any recent version of the Pebble SDK.
+Significant changes have been made to the SDK folder structure and emulator configuration, meaning this code will no longer work out-of-the-box.
+One might investigate the new emulator debugging features to achieve smooth & lossless recording, the original goal of this tool.

 ## Requirements

 - Python 2.7